obsidianmd/obsidian-developer-docs/en/Plugins/User interface/Views.md

 }
 ```

-The second argument to [[obsidian.plugin_2.registerview|registerView()]] is a factory function that returns an instance of the view you want to register.
+The second argument to [[registerView|registerView()]] is a factory function that returns an instance of the view you want to register.

 > [!warning]
 > Never manage references to views in your plugin.
 Obsidian may call the view factory function multiple times.
 Avoid side effects in your view, and use `getLeavesOfType()` whenever you need to access your view instances.